Alloys9/et-policies/kvpos-terms.md

 _Last updated: October 2025_

-By using the Kv POS System ("the App"), you agree to the following Terms of Service.
+By using the KvPOS System ("the App"), you agree to the following Terms of Service.
 Please read these terms carefully before using the App.

 ---